greg-raven/Impeachment-Chronicles/_posts/2021-09-24-it-gets-worse-look-who-worked-together-to-frame-donald-trump-with-fake-russia-hoax.md

 We know that the upper reaches of the U.S. government, including President Obama, Joe Biden, Hillary Clinton and their FBI, were a part of the effort to Get Trump.
 Bruce Ohr at the Department of Justice was in on it.
 The intelligence community played along with "CIA director John Brennan report[ing] to President Obama that Clinton herself approved the scheme in order to deflect attention away from her use of a private email server."
 Biden's national security adviser knew and lied about it.
 Democrat party-connected cyber sleuths using government contracts to gain access to secret data tried to frame and plant fake news about Donald Trump being a Russian secret agent.
 All of these apparatchiks put their expertise and privileged government positions into the service of Hillary Clinton for President in 2016.

-They leveraged their positions to destroy Trump and change an election–and in so doing sold out America.
+They leveraged their positions to destroy Trump and change an election --- and in so doing sold out America.

 It was by any means necessary.